See the Doctor of Philosophy (Ph.D.) page for degree requirements and other program details.

 3. Submit Supporting Documents

 Admissions will be based on the feasibility of the research interest or area of study proposed and the willingness and availability of one or more Luther Seminary faculty to oversee the student’s work on a continuing basis through graduation.
 You will be asked to provide a 3,000-4,000 word academic sample (preferred to be within the area of intended study).
 Please note you will also be asked to provide a 1,500 word description of your intended area of research.
 You will submit these through your online application portal.

 Applicants who graduated from Luther Seminary within 20 years from the time of application may submit a transcript release authorization form (Word doc) to the Office of the Registrar for release of your undergraduate transcript(s).

 Please submit a resume with relevant vocational, ministry, leadership and service experience (no more than 2 pages) – you will submit this through your online application portal.

 At the time of submitting your online application, you will be asked to provide contact information for three academic recommenders.
 International applicants must submit a fourth recommendation (church/institutional endorsement).
 The online application portal will contact your recommenders at the provided email addresses with the appropriate recommendation form.

 4. Once your application is complete

 Once we have received your online application and all supporting documents and your application is complete, your file will be reviewed by the Advanced Theological Education Advisory Committee.
 Luther Seminary has a collaborative review process that requires sufficient lead time before the committee meets.
 If your application and all of your supporting documents are not received within the lead time accounted for in the above application deadlines and needed to ensure a thoughtful review, it may not be reviewed until the following committee meeting.
 Advanced Theological Education Advisory Committee meeting dates are not public.

 You will be notified of the Advanced Theological Education Advisory Committee’s decision through your online application portal.
-If you are accepted (congratulations!), you will be asked to send an affirmation of intent to the Admissions Office through the online application portal.
+If you are accepted, you will be asked to send an affirmation of intent to the Admissions Office through the online application portal.